-4 [&quot;assignment: cryptographic key generation algorithm" in CC part 2; converted to "selection" in PACE PP]
+5 [&quot;assignment: cryptographic key generation algorithm" in CC part 2; converted to "selection" in PACE PP]

-compliant to TR-03111 (i.e. an elliptic curve cryptography algorithm).
+compliant to PKCS#3 (i.e. modulo arithmetic based cryptographic algorithm) or on the ECDH compliant to TR-03111 (i.e. an elliptic curve cryptography algorithm).
 The shared secret value is used to derive the Chip Authentication Session Keys used for encryption and MAC computation for secure messaging.